hershal/numerical-scripts/README.md

 Over time I will add corrections to my homeworks so that even if I lose the original documents, I'll still be able to reference their original (but corrected) versions here.

+All .m files are in GNU Octave, despite what GitHub says.